scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Authenticated control messages.* BGP has no built-in security mechanisms and does not provide any tools for ASes to authenticate the information they receive through BGP update messages.
 This opens up a multitude of attack opportunities.
 SCION control-plane messages, instead, are all authenticated.
 In addition, currently the Internet Control Message Protocol (ICMP) lacks an authenticated counterpart, see {{RFC4443}} and {{RFC0791}}.
 Unauthenticated ICMP messages can potentially be used to affect or even prevent traffic forwarding.
 SCION provides the SCION Control Message Protocol (SCMP), which  is analogous to ICMP.
 It provides functionality for network diagnostics, such as ping and traceroute, and error messages that signal packet processing or network-layer problems.
 SCMP is the first control message protocol supports the authentication of network control messages.
-TODO: I'm not sure how much I want to go into SCMP here..
-Especially as SCMP packets are only authenticated if DRKey/SPAO are used

 Overall, several of the control plane properties and key mechanisms depend on the fact that SCION ASes are grouped into ISolation Domains.
 For example, ISDs are fundamental to achieve transparency, routing scalability, fault isolation and fast propagation of routing information.
-The control plane therefore is built around the concept of ISDs, therefore it relies on the SCION control-plane PKI (#pki) for authenticating control information.
+The control plane therefore is built around the concept of ISDs, therefore it relies on the SCION control-plane PKI {{pki}} for authenticating control information.

-TODO: add a few sentences on why the CP avoids mistakes in lessons learned from RFC9049
+The SCION control plane design takes into account some of the lessons learned discussed in {{RFC9049}}:
+- It does not try to outperform end-to-end mechanism, as path selection is performed by end-hosts.
+SCION, therefore, can leverage existing end-to-end mechanisms to switch paths, rather than competing with them.
+- There is no component in the architecture that needs to keep connection state, as this is  pushed to end-hosts.
+TODO: double check if this RFC9049 part fits well here

 ## Forwarding - Data plane
 SCION is an inter-domain network architecture and as such does not interfere with intra-domain forwarding.
 This corresponds to the general practice today where BGP and IP are used for inter-domain routing and forwarding, respectively, but ASes use an intra-domain protocol of their choice, (i.e., OSPF or IS-IS for routing and IP, MPLS, SR and various layer-2 protocols for forwarding).